PrinceS17/Cancellation/uhd_transceiver/ReadMe.md

 Tranceler or transceiver\_canceler can not only transceive signal but also do the cancellation.
 There are trancelers for single sine wave, multi-tone sine wave and QPSK signal.
 And they can be divided into offline canceler and real time canceler (not true "real time" but can update cancellation result continuously).
 By far, canceler for single sine wave, offline canceler for multi-tone sine wave have been realized basically and tested with USRP.

 #### 3. Function and header file
-digital\_SIC.cpp, rcos\_filter.cpp are functions. wavetable.hpp is header file to generate different signals. sic\_db is used to calculate the cancellation result in dB and it contains a fft block from github.
+digital\_SIC.cpp, rcos\_filter.cpp contain functions. wavetable.hpp is header file to generate different signals. sic\_db.cpp is used to calculate the cancellation result in dB through a fft block from github. nonlinear.cpp is used to generate matrix A with nonlinear components for nonlinear cancellation.

 ### Classification by signal
 #### 1. single sine wave